PatrickMoraisN/devHouse-Api/README.md

 # :package: Routes

 ### These prints were taken using postman!
-The routes were created using route params, query params and headers.
+The routes were created using route params, query params and headers/body requests.
 Some of the routes use user id verification in the request header.

 ---